Igalia/explainers/custom-protocol-handlers/PredefinedHandlers/README.md

 ## Risks

-I haven't detected potential risks yet, but probably we'd need a more thorough risks analysys.
+No potential risks have been detected yet, but probably a more thorough risks analysys would be needed.

 ## Implementation